FreshPorts/host-init/README.md

 1. Configure `mkjail.conf`:

-        # adjust the ZPOOL and JAILDATASET to your requirements
+        # adjust the ZPOOL, JAILDATASET, and VERSION to your requirements
         sudoedit  /usr/local/etc/mkjail.conf

 1. Start running the configuration scripts